Project 4: Reliable Transport Protocol

 Simulator

 As noted above, rather than testing your router on a real network, we will test it in a simulator.
 The simulator takes care of reading in the configuration file, launching your sender and receiver, forwarding messages between them, simulating the network, feeding in data to your sender, and verifying that the your receiver prints out the right data.
-The simulator comes with a suite of configuration files in the directory configs/ that define situations your code must be able to handle.
-These are the same configuration files that we will use when evaluating everyone’s code (in addition to a few additional configurations we do not reveal).
-Note that you do not need to parse the configuration files; the simulator is responsible for this functionality.
+The simulator comes with a suite of configuration files in the directory configs/

-The simulator is implemented in a script named run that is available as part of the starter code.
+The simulator is implemented in a script named run

-At no point during this project should you modify run.
-Furthermore, when we grade your code, we will use the original versions of run and the configurations in configs/, not your (possibly modified) versions.
+.
+Furthermore, when we grade your code, we will use the original versions of run

 The simulator accepts the following command line spec: